Your cart is currently empty

 What Happens To Leather When It Gets Wet & What Should You Do?

-We've all been there, peering down at our beloved leather item and thinking it's all over but the sobbing - but with swift action, patience, and work, you can restore your favourite purse, jacket, or satchel to its former glory.
+We've all been there, peering down at our beloved leather item and thinking it's all over but the sobbing - but with swift action, patience, and work, you can restore your favorite purse, jacket, or satchel to its former glory.

 Whether you were caught in an unexpected rainfall, were splashed by a passing automobile, or mistakenly laid your item down on a damp surface, you may avoid tragedy and put things right with the appropriate guidance.